metno/lard/migrations/README.md

    ```

    You can use the `--help` flag to see all available options.
-   Since these are long running tasks, it's recommended to run these inside `tmux` sessions.

 1. After the import is complete, you can run the post migration setup from your local environment